-It’s the overall aesthetic of this ring, which resembles a lotus flower, that makes it so unique.
+It’s the overall aesthetic of this engagement ring, which resembles a lotus flower, that makes it so unique.
 The size and luster (or glow) of the South Sea pearl is highlighted perfectly with the accent diamonds that encircle it.
 Despite its relatively simple design, this ring manages to captivate you with its one-of-a-kind beauty.

-The most unique aspect of this ring is the different types of shine that it gives off.
+The most unique aspect of this engagement ring is the different types of shine that it gives off.
 At the center of the ring is the South Sea pearl, which exudes a deep, radiant glow that makes the gemstone seem as if it’s radiating from within.
 This glow from the pearl contrasts with the sharp sparkle of the accent diamonds that the ring’s design incorporates.
 While a diamond halo in a bezel surrounds the pearl, additional pave diamonds are set across the shank.
 No matter which angle you look at this from, you can expect a never-ending amount of sparkle and shine.

-3. Golden Pearl and Diamond Embrace Ring
+3. Golden Pearl and Diamond Engagement Ring

-This Embrace ring is the ultimate definition of unique.
+This Embrace engagement ring is the ultimate definition of unique.
 The focal point is the rare golden pearl in the center that immediately tells you about the lavish aesthetic of the ring.
 32 accent diamonds set across the split shank make the ring even more distinguishable.
 For a ring that’s unlike any other and will certainly turn heads, look no further than the Embrace ring.

 4. Tahitian South Sea Pearl and Diamond Eva Ring

-One of the qualities that make this Eva ring so unique is the Tahitian pearl that adorns it.
+One of the qualities that make this Eva engagement ring so unique is the Tahitian pearl that adorns it.
 Tahitian pearls are some of the rarest pearls in the world and are recognized for their exotic dark colors.
 The pearl is complemented with an Art Deco-inspired floral design that is encrusted with diamonds.
 Sophisticated, elegant, and unique—what else can one want in a ring?

+Planning a unique engagement starts with the right engagement ring.
 On your wedding day, the engagement ring and wedding band are the two most important pieces of jewelry.
 That said, the rest of your bridal jewelry, such as your earrings or necklace, also play a huge role in helping you look your absolute best.
 Pearl jewelry is a great way to add elegance to your bridal ensemble without being too bold.
 Pearl jewelry sets give you all of the pearl jewelry essentials in one set.
 Not only will all of your jewelry match perfectly, but the polished look of the gemstone will help bring your whole look together.

-We saved the last spot on this list for a truly special ring that is fitting for royalty.
+We saved the last spot on this list for a truly special engagement ring that is fitting for royalty.
 With a top-quality Akoya pearl together with a vintage-inspired diamond crown design around it, this ring once again proves the one-of-a-kind beauty of the pearl and diamond combination.
 That said, what we love most about it is the option of choosing the pearl’s color.
 While white may be the classic option, the rose-colored option is equally as exquisite.